Nuclei-Software/nuclei-linux-sdk/README.md

 # Nuclei Linux SDK

-This builds a complete RISC-V cross-compile toolchain for the Nuclei UX600 RISC-V 64Bit Core.

-It also builds linux kernel, device tree, ramdisk, and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei UX600 SoC.
+This will download external prebuilt toolchain, and build linux kernel, device tree, ramdisk, and opensbi with linux kernel payload for Nuclei xl-spike which can emulate Nuclei UX600 SoC.

 It can also build linux kernel, ramdisk, opensbi and freeloader for Nuclei UX600 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.